Pangina Heals

-Pan Pan Narkprasert (ปันปัน นาคประเสริฐ; born July 22, 1988), known as Pangina Heals, is a Thai drag queen and judge on Drag Race Thailand, who later went on to compete on RuPaul's Drag Race: UK vs the World (2022).
-She has been described as one of the most popular drag performers in Asia, and is often called the RuPaul of Thailand.
+Pan Pan Narkprasert (ปันปัน นาคประเสริฐ; born July 22, 1988), known as Pangina Heals, is a Thai drag queen and judge on Drag Race Thailand, who later went on to compete on the first series of RuPaul's Drag Race: UK vs. the World (2022).
+He has been described as one of the most popular drag performers in Asia, and is often called the RuPaul of Thailand.
 Narkprasert founded the Bangkok drag venue, House of Heals.

 Early life and education

 Narkprasert was born to a Thai father and a Taiwanese mother in Bangkok.
 He was a student at Shrewsbury International School and Harrow International School Bangkok.
 He was bullied by his peers and battled depression and bulimia.
-He later lived in Los Angeles for four years, where he studied fine arts at the University of California.
+He later lived in Los Angeles for four years, where he studied fine arts at the University of California, Los Angeles.

 After graduating, Narkprasert returned to spend a year navigating Bangkok’s art scene.
 He entered his first competition, a Lady Gaga lookalike competition, in 2010 and won a trip to New York City to see her perform in concert.
-Eventually, with the help of local drag star Sira Soda, he learned how to dress and put on makeup.
+Eventually, with the help of local drag performer Sira Soda, he learned how to dress and put on makeup.

 Career

-A well-known host in Thailand's drag circuit, Pangina Heals hosts a weekly LGBTQI+ night in Bangkok at the upmarket cabaret bar Maggie Choo's.
+Narkprasert chose his drag name as a reference to the drag queen Ongina and the super continent Pangaea.
+By 2011, Narkprasert had made a name for himself as Thailand's waacking queen, and he would go on to win T Battle 2014, Thailand’s first reality TV drag competition.
+Pangina Heals continued to hone his craft by hosting a weekly LGBTQI+ night in Bangkok at the upmarket cabaret bar Maggie Choo's.

-Narkprasert began Heals' performances as a dancer and is known for performing in the waacking style.
-Heals made her acting debut after joining the main cast of the play, The Lisbon Traviata, written by American playwright Terrence McNally and produced by English-language multicultural theatre group Culture Collective Studio, where she portrayed Mendy.

-Heals opened for Tube Gallery's 20th anniversary fashion show.
-She is a part of the lineup for Melbourne’s Drag Exp in 2020.
-In June 2021, she hosted Queer Got Talent, an online talent competition.
+Pangina Heals made his acting debut after joining the main cast of the play, The Lisbon Traviata, written by American playwright Terrence McNally and produced by English-language multicultural theatre group Culture Collective Studio, where he portrayed Mendy.
+Pangina Heals opened for Tube Gallery's 20th anniversary fashion show.
+He was a part of the lineup for Melbourne’s Drag Exp in 2020.
+In June 2021, he hosted Queer Got Talent, an online talent competition.

-Narkprasert is the creator and owner of House of Heals, a drag bar in Bangkok.
+In 2020, Narkprasert opened House of Heals, a drag bar in Bangkok.